 Ether – The culture of Bengal

-Sculptures of Pala dynasty that ruled the region of Bengal can be found scattered across ITC .
+Sculptures of Pala dynasty that ruled the region of Bengal can be found scattered across the property.
 These are not original but the replicas of the original sculptures that you can find in many museums in India.
 There were some in the lobby, some in the gardens and some in some corner.
 They filled the much needed historic gap just like ether fills the space.

 There are of course the regular facilities like a big swimming pool, a Kaya Kalp spa, conference and banquet facilities.
 For more details, check out their website.

-Thank you ITC Hotels for a great hospitality and experience design.
+Thank you ITC Hotels for great hospitality and experience design.

-Recommend you to read following Places to visit in Kolkata & West Bengal.
+Recommend you to read the following places to visit in Kolkata & West Bengal.